roynalnaruto/rlnc/README.md

 A proof-of-concept comparing bandwidth and compute costs of three block-propagation strategies in peer-to-peer networks.

-> **Warning:** This is a personal research PoC — not production software.
+> [!WARNING]
-> APIs, wire formats, and simulation parameters will change without notice.
+> This is a personal research PoC — DO NOT use in production.

 ## Overview